Lack of phase transitions in staggered magnetic systems. A comparison of uniqueness criteria: Numerical algorithms

 We just noted that the disagreement percolation condition does not depend on values of cell sizes: for any $L_1$ and $L_2$ the temperature defined by (\ref{T0DP}), $T^{DP}(h)\equiv T^{DP}(1,h,L_1,L_2)$, is the same.
 For the condition (\ref{uniccond1}) we use the result from \cite{vdBE}, that provide the following bound for critical percolation probability: $p_c (\Z^2) > 0.556$.
 Thus, for each $h \in \mathcal{H}$ we numerically find the root $T^{DP}(h)$ of the equation inside \eqref{T0DP}, where the left-hand function was defined by \eqref{11}.
 In order to obtain the DP estimates for uniqueness region we run the (simple) Algorithm \ref{DPalgorithm}.

 \underline{Dobrushin condition}

 Analogously for Dobrushin criterion, for each $h \in \mathcal{H}$, we obtain $T^{DC} (1,h)$ defined by \eqref{T0DC}.
 Moreover, in the proof of Theorem~\ref{PropoDo} the function $T^{DC} (1,h)$ was defined as an implicit function by formulas \eqref{DCcritfunc1} and \eqref{DCcritfunc2}.
-Thus the algorithm which we run in order to construct a bound for uniqueness region is simple again and is as follows.
+Thus the algorithm which we run in order to construct a bound for uniqueness region is simple again and is given in Algorithm \ref{DCalgorithm}.

 \underline{Dobrushin-Shlosman criterion}

 It is the computationally time consuming case.
 We use

 The numerical implementation of \eqref{hDS1} will be the following: for fixed $L_1$ and $L_2$, given $n\in\mathbb{N}$, at each $T \in \mathcal{T}$ we calculate